GenZ-LIO: Generalizable LiDAR-Inertial Odometry Beyond Confined--Open Boundaries: EXPERIMENTAL EVALUATION

 In this experiment, we compare GenZ-LIO against SOTA LIO systems, including FAST-LIO2~\cite{xu2022tro}, Faster-LIO~\cite{bai2022ral}, AdaLIO~\cite{lim2023ur}, Point-LIO~\cite{he2023ais}, LIO-EKF~\cite{wu2024icra}, DLIO~\cite{chen2023icra}, iG-LIO~\cite{chen2024ral}, and PV-LIO~\cite{hviktortsoi2023pvlio}.
 Notably, PV-LIO is a reimplementation of VoxelMap~\cite{yuan2022ral}, extending it into a LIO framework~\cite{xu2022tro}, and serves as the baseline for GenZ-LIO.

 In addition, two ablated variants are evaluated to isolate the effects of the proposed modules.
 The first variant incorporates the proposed scale-aware adaptive voxelization into the baseline while retaining only the point-to-plane error metric for residual computation during the state update (referred to as \textit{Baseline w/ adap. vox.} in Table~\ref{tab:benchmark}).
 The second variant applies only the proposed hybrid-metric state update on the baseline, without using the scale-aware adaptive voxelization (referred to as \textit{Baseline w/ hybrid-metric} in Table~\ref{tab:benchmark}).
-For all compared methods, the voxel size is set to 0.25\,m for indoor scenes and 0.4\,m for outdoor scenes.
-For indoor--outdoor transition scenarios, a voxel size of 0.25\,m is used.
+For all compared methods, the voxel size is set to 0.25\,m for confined scenes and 0.4\,m for open areas.
+For confined--open transition scenarios, the voxel size is set to 0.25\,m to avoid overly coarse downsampling in confined segments, where larger voxel sizes were observed to cause divergence in most compared methods.
 The initial voxel size $d_0$ of GenZ-LIO is configured based on the same criterion.

-As presented in Table~\ref{tab:benchmark}, our method exhibited no divergence across all evaluated sequences, achieving the lowest total divergence rate (0.00\,\%) among all compared approaches.
-In terms of total average absolute translational error (ATE), our method attained 0.75\,m, which is the second-lowest value in the table.
-While \emph{baseline with adaptive voxelization} reported the lowest total average ATE (0.46\,m), this value was computed by excluding divergent cases, as indicated in the footnote of Table~\ref{tab:benchmark}.
-In contrast, our method reported its total average over the full benchmark without excluding any sequence.
-We next analyze how each proposed module contributes to the overall performance of GenZ-LIO in representative failure-prone scenarios.
+The benchmark results are summarized in Table~\ref{tab:benchmark}.
+GenZ-LIO completed all sequences without divergence, resulting in a total divergence rate of 0.00\%.
+It also achieved the lowest total average rank of 1.69 among the compared methods.
+These results suggest that GenZ-LIO maintains stable odometry estimation while preserving competitive accuracy across a wide range of spatial scales.
+To better understand these results, we next investigate how each proposed module contributes to the overall behavior of GenZ-LIO in representative failure-prone scenarios.